Haare Williams: Career

 After completed his teaching certificate Williams taught in Tauranga, Taupō and Mātauri Bay.

 Ngā Puna Waihanga, the Māori Artists and Writers Association was co-founded by Williams and other in 1973 in Te Kaha.
 Williams was the inaugural president of the organisation and stayed in the role for nine years.

 In 1978, Radio New Zealand’s established a Māori station, Te Reo o Aotearoa, and Williams was the inaugural general manager.
-At Aotearoa Radion he held the role general manager.
+At Aotearoa Radio he held the role general manager.

 At Unitec in Auckland Williams was the dean of Māori education and Māori advisor to the chief executive.
 He was awarded an honorary doctorate from Unitec in 2017.
 Williams oversaw the beginning of the South Seas Film and Television School with the goal 'to train te reo Māori speakers as producers and operators in film and television'.

 At the 150th anniversary of the Treaty of Waitangi in 1990, Williams was involved in waka (Māori boats) construction and assembly.
 That year, he was awarded the New Zealand 1990 Commemoration Medal.